KidBougie/Todo_list_app-/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Sad Butler An imprudent to-do list app

+Feel encouraged to enter the simplest tasks, in the most dreadful ways so to match the crimson "dead" button, and the uplifting name of the app.

+CHEERIO!

+Trinkets used:

-* Ruby version
+* Ruby version 2.4.1.

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5

-* ...
+* Atom